Clippers beat Jazz 119-111 to take series lead - WTMJ

 “It was no secret.
 I knew I had to be big tonight and gotta be big going forward,” George said.

 Marcus Morris scored 25 points and Reggie Jackson added 22 for the Clippers.
 Los Angeles won its third straight game to push the top-seeded Jazz to the brink of elimination.
-The Clippers shot 51% from the field without Kawhi Leonard in the lineup.
+The Clippers shot 51% from the field in Leonard’s absence after he played a critical role in helping them win Games 3 and 4 in the series.

 “Our season is alive because of his shouldering of all the work he’s done,” George said.
 “We got to hold it together and continue to keep this boat afloat until he returns.”